rudiansen/liteinventory/README.md

 # Lite Inventory

 This project is an ongoing simple inventory project which uses Spring Boot, Bootstrap and Thymeleaf.
-It uses H2 database with Liquibase for managing database change logs.
+It uses H2 database with Flyway for managing database change logs.

 How to start the application
 ---